rdallman/reed.pizza/assets/resume.md

 **May 2013-present, Undergraduate Research Assistant, Auburn University**

-  *  I was responsible for developing the vim plugin for the open source C refactoring tool, [OpenRefactory].
-It’s written in pure VimL.
+  *  I developed the vim plugin for the open source C refactoring tool, [OpenRefactory].
+It’s written in pure VimL
-  *  Vim is now the recommended client for OpenRefactory.
+  *  Vim is now the recommended client for OpenRefactory
-  *  Implemented an open-source JSON parser / strinfigier / pretty printer in VimL.
+  *  Implemented an open-source JSON parser / strinfigier / pretty printer in VimL

 **Jan 2013-present, Co-Founder, grocerygod**

-  *  From school project to business: prototyped, developed and shipped [grocerygod] in one semester, currently available for Android on Google Play.
+  *  From school project to business: prototyped, developed and shipped [grocerygod] in one semester
+  *  Currently available for Android on Google Play.
 150+ downloads and growing.
-Even got an A+.
+Even got an A+
-  *  I am heavily responsible for the UI, UX, development, architecture, optimization, and roadmap.
-Holo themed, tablet support, multithreaded.
+  *  I had a heavy hand in the UI, UX, development, architecture, optimization, and roadmap
-  *  Used various open source libraries to provide features and Android 2.2+ compatibility.
+  *  grocerygod is Holo themed, multithreaded and supports Android 2.2+ and tablets

 **August 2012- May 2013, Lead Android Developer, Verge Pipe Media**

-  *  I was responsible for the prototype, design, development and deployment of Android applications from the ground up.
+  *  I was responsible for the prototype, design, development and deployment of Android applications from the ground up
   *  Released [Get Charitable], which has 1000+ downloads on the Google Play Store.
-Facebook API and Android 2.2+ compatibility.
+Facebook API and Android 2.2+ compatibility
   *  Trained and oversaw a small team of developers.
-Turned whiteboards into masterpieces.
+Learned git merge and turned whiteboards into masterpieces
   *  Used Ruby on Rails for rewriting an application back end.
-Became familiar with TDD and Heroku.
+Became familiar with TDD and Heroku

 [OpenRefactory]:http://openrefactory.org/